Kansas Recalls Hundreds Of License Plates Containing Inadvertent Ethnic Slur

-Kansas has apologized and asked 731 recipients of license plates with an unfortunate letter combination to turn them in, after a California driver noticed that the plates contain a racial slur, Time is reporting.
+Kansas has apologized and asked 731 recipients of license plates with an unfortunate letter combination to turn them in after a California driver noticed that the plates contain a racial slur, Time is reporting.

 For the most part, state license plates are random combinations of numbers and letters.
 However, English is such that some combinations of letters, even if they were generated randomly and with no ill intent, can still strike the wrong note.